 The Debian GNU/Linux project has released an updated version of its stable Linux distribution Debian 9 (“stretch”).
-You must upgrade to get corrections for security problem as this version made a few adjustments for the severe issue found in Debian version 9.12.
+This is the final update in the 9.x version.
+You must upgrade to get corrections for security problems as this version made a few adjustments for the severe issue found in Debian version 9.12.
 Debian is a Unix-like (Linux distro) operating system and a distribution of Free Software.
 It is mainly maintained and updated through the work of many users who volunteer their time and effort.
 The Debian Project was first announced in 1993 by Ian Murdock.

 More about Debian Linux 9.13 released

 From the release note: